Mood Disorders in Teens

 Mood disorders are a group of mental health problems.
 They are sometimes called affective disorders.
 These are the most common types:

 Major depression.
 A teen with this type has a depressed or irritable mood, along with other signs, for at least 2 weeks.
-He or she may also lose interest or pleasure in normal activities.
+They may also lose interest or pleasure in normal activities.

 Bipolar disorder.
 This type causes a mix of manic episodes and depressed periods, or times of flat or dulled emotional response.

 Disruptive mood dysregulation disorder.
-A teen with this type has ongoing grouchiness.
-He or she has a hard time controlling behavior.
+A teen with this type has ongoing grouchiness or irritability.
+They have a hard time controlling behavior.

 Premenstrual dysmorphic disorder.
 This type causes depressive symptoms, grouchiness, and tension before a menstrual period.